m-decoster/glExamples/README.md

 *Level: advanced*

 **Compile**: `make shadows`
 **Run**: `cd bin; ./14-shadows.out`

-This is a simple example of how to do shadow mapping with percentage closer filtering for decent dynamic shadows.
+This is a simple example of how to do shadow mapping with percentage closer filtering for easy dynamic shadows.
 It only handles directional lights.

 [Code](src/examples/14-shadows)